 Next, input information into the following pages:

-Select a resource: If you generate the incident report from the Operations ribbon, Broadsign Control Administrator will prompt you to select a resource or resources, e.g., player, edge server or display unit.
+Select a resource: If you generate the incident report from the Operations ribbon, Broadsign Control Administrator will prompt you to select a resource or resources, for example, player, edge server or display unit.

 Incident Types: Specify the incident types that occurred on your network.
 For more information about incident types, see Incident Types.